Chaos to silverware for Postecoglou

 The majority of Postecoglou's key signings have flourished.
 Kyogo Furuhashi made it 16 goals for the season with his match-winning Hampden double.
 Former England goalkeeper Joe Hart contributed a huge late save and has rebuilt his reputation in Glasgow.

-The likes of winger Jota, injured for the final, centre-back and fellow loanee Cameron Carter-Vickers, and full-back Josip Juranovic have all impressed.
+Winger Jota, injured for the final, centre-back and fellow loanee Cameron Carter-Vickers, and full-back Josip Juranovic have all impressed.

 Existing players have thrived too in the new era, particularly midfielder Callum McGregor, who took over as captain from the departed Scott Brown.

-There's a mutual respect that underpins Celtic under Postecoglou, who says: "You come to work with footballers but the gold comes working with people and these players are special people.
+There's a mutual respect that underpins Celtic under Postecoglou, who says: "You come to work with footballers but the gold comes from working with people and these players are special people.

 "I have a special relationship with all of them.
 The ones I brought in, I take responsibility for them."

-McGregor was quick to praise the manager, saying: "He demands of us every single day and asks us the team we want to be.
+McGregor was quick to praise the manager as he added: "He demands of us every single day and asks us the team we want to be.

 "For this group of players to come together in the summer and achieve a trophy at the first time of asking is special.
 We wanted to get last season out of our system and get the club back to success.